Efficiency Gives Customers the Print-On-Demand Experience They Want

 Printed At Your Pleasure

-In thinking about this bookstore, I realized that the attention and success it has generated really reinforces several things that we all need to keep in mind as we move forward with our marketing and communications efforts.
-Here are the three big takeaways for business from the out of the box bookstore in Paris:
+In thinking about this bookstore, I realized that the attention and success it has generated reinforces several things that we all need to keep in mind as we move forward with our marketing and communications efforts.
+Here are the three big takeaways for business from the out-of-the-box bookstore in Paris:

 1. To “Touch” People, Give Them Printed Materials They Can Touch